shelto-j1/lab5_group2/post.md

 <img src="./assets/F.png" />

 Finally, we use the k-maps to design and build the circuit.

+-Below is the logisim design of our circuit.
 <img src="./assets/photo.png" />

+-Below is the final circuit we built on the breadboard.
 <img src="./assets/circuit.png" />

 ## Testing